Mutsa1/dev-ops/docker-cassanadra/README.md

 ## Connect Node 1 running in Host:18.220.240.109

+NOTE : --net multinoderemotemachines_default[this will be changed according to your folder name]

 ```bash
 docker run -it --net multinoderemotemachines_default  --link cassandra-one:cassandra --rm cassandra cqlsh cassandra
 ```